ILasya/Social-Distancing-Tracker/README.md

 # Social-Distancing-Tracker

 Social distancing is a method of infection prevention implemented to avoid/decrease contact between people so as to stop or slow down the rate and extent of disease transmission in a community.
 Coronavirus is one such disease that can be transmitted from person to person if proper Social Distancing is not maintained.
-According to the government, a minimum of 3 feet distance must be maintained between people.

 But, making sure that social distancing is maintained in public places becomes a challenging task.
 This project helps in tracking if people are maintaining social distance.
 This AI system tracks and send an alert if someone is not following social distancing.